TimeSnake/basic-bukkit/ScoreboardManager.md

 ### Tablist

 To a tablist all objects, which inherit the [TablistablePlayer] interface can be added.
-TablistablPlayers can be sorted in the tablist by groups and teams.
+TablistablePlayers can be sorted in the tablist by groups and teams.
 To allow the use of an object as group or team, the interface [TablistableGroup] must be implemented.
 For a remain team, the [TablistableRemainTeam] must be implemented.
 The group and team of a player is determined by invoking the `TablistablePlayer#getTablistGroup(TablistGroupType type)` method.
 Due to that, each group and team in a tablist must be a different [TablistGroupType].
-So it is recommended to override this class.
+So it is recommended to override this class and define new group types.

 In general, two tablist types are available: